Ikki (video game)

 is a 1985 top-down shooter video game developed and published by Sunsoft for arcades.
-A port developed by Tose for the Famicom was negatively received and infamously referred to as kusoge, from which the game endured longlasting recognition from Japanese audiences.
+A port developed by Tose for the Famicom was negatively received.

 The game was re-released as part of multiple compilations.
 A mobile phone version was published in September 2003.
-A renewed version titled Ikki Mobile (いっき萌バイル, ikki mobairu) was released over the SoftBank Mobile and EZweb networks in July 2006.
+A renewed version titled Ikki Mobile was released over the SoftBank Mobile and EZweb networks in July 2006.
 A revival of the game, titled Ikki Unite, was released in 2023.

 Gameplay

 Ikki is set in medieval Japan, where a poor farming village is planning an insurrection to overthrow their feudal overlord, but the only participants in the revolt are the player's character, Gonbe (ごんべ), and the optional second-player character, Tago (田吾), and the player battles against an army of ninjas instead of samurai and foot soldiers.
 The game displays text in the vertical direction, which was very unusual for a game of the period, and all in-game messages use speech reminiscent of jidaigeki films.